-- the review of LGD models in the project finance sector, - the continuing transformation of the Group and the asset disposal programme.
+• the review of LGD models in the project finance sector,

+• the continuing transformation of the Group and the asset disposal programme.

-As at 31 December 2021, collective provisions amounted to EUR 164 million, of which EUR 9 million in Stage 1 provisions and EUR 155 million in Stage 2 provisions.
-The decrease of EUR 144 million over the year in Stage 2 provisions results from the update of the macroeconomic scenarios used for the assessment of expected credit losses within the framework of IFRS 9, the change of the exposure on the Central Bank of Tunisia from Stage 2 to Stage 3 following the classification of the counterparty as unlikely-to-pay, as well as the update of the calculation parameters and the evolution of the portfolio (changes in rating, disposals, natural amortisation).
+As at 31 December 2021, collective provisions amounted to EUR 164 million, of which EUR 9 million in Stage 1 provisions and EUR 155 million in Stage 2 provisions results from the update of the macroeconomic scenarios used for the assessment of expected credit losses within the framework of IFRS 9, the change of the exposure on the Central Bank of Tunisia from Stage 2 to Stage 3 following the classification of the counterparty as unlikely-to-pay, as well as the update of the calculation parameters and the evolution of the portfolio (changes in rating, disposals, natural amortisation).